Towards a general description of the cavitation threshold in acoustic systems: Acoustic analogy to describe impulsive cavitation

 Since the maximum characteristic frequency, that describes the velocity function (Eq. \ref{equazione_8_2}), is equal to \SI{2.5}{kHz} (\(kd=0.30\)); the maximum pressure amplitude occurs at the center of the tube bottom.
-Therefore, the acoustic pressure can be derived by using Eq. \ref{equazione_3} and by considering the velocity amplitude \(v_0^i\) associated with every term of the trigonometric velocity function (Eq. \ref{equazione_8_2}).
+Therefore, the acoustic pressure can be derived by using Eq. \ref{equazione_3} and by considering the velocity amplitude \(v_{0i}\) associated with every term of the trigonometric velocity function (Eq. \ref{equazione_8_2}).
 In a generic form, the acoustic pressure (\(p(r=0,x=0,t)\)) is a summation of every $i$-th contribution, coming from the velocity equation:

-The acoustic pressure at the center of the tube's bottom is shown in Fig. \ref{pic_p2} where the minimum value correlates to cavitation (\(p_{min}= - 2.10\) bar).
+For the case represented in Fig. \ref{pic_acc2}, the minimum of the acoustic pressure, at the center of the tube's bottom, is equal to \(p_{min}= - 2.10\) bar (Fig. \ref{pic_pressure}).

 The negative value means that the liquid locally experiences a tensile deformation.
-The minimum value of the acoustic pressure was computed for all the experiments carried out by the USU/BYU group \citep{Pan2017, daily2014catastrophic, daily2013fluid}.
-The tensile stress (\(p_{T}\)) is considered here instead of the acoustic pressure.
-Thus, the tensile stress can be computed by considering the presence of the hydrostatic contribution (\(p_{hyd}=\rho g h\)) and the reference pressure (\(p_{r}\)):
+The minimum acoustic pressure was computed for all the experiments carried out by the USU/BYU group \citep{Pan2017, daily2014catastrophic, daily2013fluid}.
+The tensile stress (\(p_{T}\)) is considered here instead of the acoustic pressure. \(p_{T}\) can be computed by considering the presence of the hydrostatic contribution (\(p_{hyd}=\rho g h\)) and the reference pressure (\(p_{r}\)):